Alfred-Kobby/alx-low_level_programming/0x0D-preprocessor/README.md

 2-main.c file: prints the name of the file it was compiled from, followed by a new line

 3-function_like_macro.h file: returns absoulte value of x

+4-sum.h file: computes the sum of x and y